saf-dmitry/taskpaper-mode/README.md

     (setq taskpaper-iquery-delay 0)

 If the point is on a tag the command `C-c C-t` or `mouse-1` (`taskpaper-query-tag-at-point`) queries the buffer based on that tag.
-When cursor is on the `@search` tag, it evaluates the embedded query stored in the tag value.
+When cursor is on the `@search` tag, it evaluates the embedded query stored in the tag value (see [Storing Queries](#storing-queries) section).
 For other tags when cursor is on the tag name, it queries for the tag name, otherwise for the name and associated value.

 The query language syntax is described below.